beckysoll/statamic-set-count/README.md

 # statamic-set-count
-A statamic 2.0 modifier to count the number of sets (by type) within a bard field.
+A statamic 2.0 modifier used to count the number of sets (by type) within a bard field.

 Copy `SetCount` folder into `/site/addons/`.